diescalo/xbee-micropython-test/samples/gpio/digital_input/README.md

 The example is already configured, so all you need to do is build and launch the project.
 To test the functionality, follow these steps:

 1. Press the button corresponding to the digital input line.
+Byt default the button configured corresponds to **SW2** in XBIB-U-DEV carrier boards and **Comm DIO0** in XBIB-C carrier boards.
 2. Verify the value displayed in the XBee REPL console changes from 1 to 0 when the button is pressed::